SimonBenAnderson/Metal_ColourID_picker/README.md

 ## Overview
 Setting up Color pick id

-- Creating a second render pass
+- [x] Creating a second render pass
-- Using Blitt command to copy data
+- [x] Using Blitt command to copy data

+- [ ] iOS needs to be setup to copy correctly
+- [ ] Is the current data transfer the best implementation

 ## Notes: